-- Money back guarantee claims must be processed through the original point of purchase - Restocking fees may apply - Customer or point of purchase must contact AVANU to disclose reason for return prior to thirty-days (30) of receiving product - With AVANU approval, a RMA number will be issued by AVANU's Customer Service for the return and must be visible on the outside shipping container.
-Applies to WebMux network hardware appliance only. - Customer is responsible for freight and carrier insurance coverage and for any damage or loss during transit time until received by AVANU's Service Center.
-Applies to WebMux network hardware appliance only. - Product must be received in a brand new condition.
+- Money back guarantee claims must be processed through the original point of purchase - Restocking fees may apply - Customer or point of purchase must contact AVANU to disclose reason for return prior to thirty-days (30) of receiving product - Upon approval, a RMA number will be issued by AVANU's Customer Service for the return and must be visible on the outside shipping container - Customer is responsible for freight and carrier insurance coverage and for any damage or loss during transit time until received by AVANU's Service Center. - Product must be received in a brand new condition.
 Customer will be responsible for any other costs incurred due to product and/or packaging damage (internal components and external including scratches or dents) or missing components.
-Any damage or missing components will be charged to customer according to current repair or replacement costs along with a 15% restocking and handling fee.
-Applies to WebMux network hardware appliance only. - Delinquent returns received beyond ten-business days (10) of the thirty-days (30) period will not be honored for return. - Customer agrees to immediately discontinue use, properly remove, and dispose of any installed Virtual WebMux appliances.

-Product purchase refunds (less applicable freight charges, restocking and handling fee, repair or replacement cost) are issued to original AVANU point of purchase in the same payment method as original purchase.
+Any damage or missing components will be charged to customer according to current repair or replacement costs along with a 15% restocking and handling fee. - Delinquent returns received beyond ten-business days (10) of the thirty-days (30) period will not be honored for return. - Product purchase refunds (less applicable freight charges, restocking and handling fee, repair or replacement cost) are issued to original AVANU point of purchase in the same payment method as original purchase.
 AVANU has the option to refund with a company check or credit memo after product inspection and diagnostic testing.

-Extended Warranty and Support Programs (Optional purchase)

-- Standard Annual Service Program for continued or extended coverage.
-Renewals must be within 30-days of the support service expiration date with no penalty fees; renewals after the 30-days grace period must be renewed before 1 year of the support service expiration date.
-Any lapsed periods beyond 1 year is not eligible for renewal.
-Contact your representative or reseller for optional services. - Product firmware updates (Monday to Friday except US Holidays; 8:00 am to 5:00 pm Pacific time) - Product technical support (Monday to Friday except US Holidays; 8:00 am to 5:00 pm Pacific time) - Gold Annual Service Program for continued or extended coverage.
-Renewals must be before the original product warranty expiration coverage or within 30-days to prevent additional recertification cost and will be backdated to begin coverage from the original expiration date; any lapsed periods beyond the 1-year of expiration date is not eligible for renewal.
-Contact your representative or reseller for current re-certification costs. - Limited Product Warranty (Parts and Labor; Customer is responsible for freight and carrier insurance coverage and for any damage or loss during transit time until received by AVANU's Service Center) - Product firmware updates (Monday to Friday except US Holidays; 8:00 am to 5:00 pm Pacific time) - Product technical support (Monday to Friday except US Holidays; 8:00 am to 5:00 pm Pacific time) - Premium Annual Service Program (First year must be purchased with the WebMux product or within the first 30-days of purchase.
+Standard Annual Service Program for continued or extended coverage.
+Renewals must be within 1-year of support expiration period coverage to prevent additional lapsed period coverage costs; lapsed periods beyond 2-years is not eligible for renewal.

+- Product firmware updates (Monday to Friday except US Holidays; 8:00 am to 5:00 pm Pacific time) - Product technical support (Monday to Friday except US Holidays; 8:00 am to 5:00 pm Pacific time)

+Gold Annual Service Program for continued or extended coverage.
+Renewals must be before the original warranty expiration period coverage to prevent additional recertification cost; any renewal post-expiration will be backdated to begin coverage from the original expiration date; any lapsed periods beyond the 1-year of expiration is not eligible for renewal.
+Contact your representative or reseller for current recertification costs.

+- Limited Product Warranty (Parts and Labor; Customer is responsible for freight and carrier insurance coverage and for any damage or loss during transit time until received by AVANU's Service Center) - Product firmware updates (Monday to Friday except US Holidays; 8:00 am to 5:00 pm Pacific time) - Product technical support (Monday to Friday except US Holidays; 8:00 am to 5:00 pm Pacific time

+Premium Annual Service Program (First year must be purchased with the WebMux product or within the first 30-days of purchase.
 AVANU has the right to request a proof of purchase document.
-Renewals must be before the expiration period coverage or withing 30-days to prevent additional re-certification cost; any renewal post-expiration will be backdated to begin coverage from the original expiration date; any lapsed periods beyond the 1-year of expiration is not eligible for renewal.
-Contact your representative or reseller for current re-certification costs. - 24x7 product technical support - WebMux network hardware appliance: Product firmware updates - WebMux network hardware appliance: Limited Product Warranty (Parts and Labor; Customer is responsible for freight and carrier insurance coverage and for any damage or loss during transit time until received by AVANU's Service Center).
-AVANU is responsible for freight and carrier insurance coverage and for any damage or loss during transit time until received by Customer.
+Renewals must be before the expiration period coverage to prevent additional recertification cost; any renewal post-expiration will be backdated to begin coverage from the original expiration date; any lapsed periods beyond the 1-year of expiration is not eligible for renewal.
+Contact your representative or reseller for current recertification costs.

+- 24x7 product technical support

+- Product firmware updates

+- Limited Product Warranty (Parts and Labor; Customer is responsible for freight and carrier insurance coverage and for any damage or loss during transit time until received by AVANU's Service Center)

-• Advanced replacement option available
+- Advanced replacement option available

-Re-certification
+Recertification